vegaprotocol/specs/protocol/0028-GOVE-governance.md

 - Proposals are either permitted or rejected according to the following source/destination combinations. (<a name="0028-GOVE-075" href="#0028-GOVE-075">0028-GOVE-075</a>)
 - Transfer amount and fraction of balance are mutually exclusive and will cause the proposal to reject (<a name="0028-GOVE-076" href="#0028-GOVE-076">0028-GOVE-076</a>)
-- Governance transfer proposals with invalid source or destination account types rejected by the blockchain (<a name="0028-GOVE-077" href="#0028-GOVE-077">0028-GOVE-077</a>)
+- Governance transfer proposals with invalid source or destination account types will get rejected by the blockchain. (<a name="0028-GOVE-077" href="#0028-GOVE-077">0028-GOVE-077</a>)
 - Source Type can be any of the predefined types in the above table (<a name="0028-GOVE-078" href="#0028-GOVE-078">0028-GOVE-078</a>)
 - Source can be left blank for a transfer type of Network Treasury (<a name="0028-GOVE-079" href="#0028-GOVE-079">0028-GOVE-079</a>)
 - For proposal source/destination types of Market Insurance the source/destination must be a valid `marketID` else the proposal is rejected (<a name="0028-GOVE-081" href="#0028-GOVE-081">0028-GOVE-081</a>)